What is Electrify Canada?

 1Figures based on internal estimates and subject to change.
 Actual driving range will vary based on, but not limited to the following: vehicle type; driving and charging habits; weather and temperature; battery age and vehicle condition.
 Importantly, battery capacity decreases with time and use.

-All Electrify Canada chargers accept Visa and MasterCard credit cards, as well as Visa and MasterCard debit cards.
+All Electrify Canada chargers accept Visa and MasterCard credit cards.

 What is an idle fee?

 Drivers who do not unplug and move their vehicle ten minutes after their charging session is complete will be charged a $0.40 per-minute idle fee.
 This fee encourages drivers to move their car promptly so that others can use the charger.
 You can be notified when your charging session is complete by text message2 or see it on the charger screen.